ShaharRubel/DevopsProject/README.md

    2. frontend - done
    3. db - done
 6. update helm chart to deploy the application - in progress
-   1. add secret kubernetes
+   1. add secret kubernetes - done
-   2. add configmap with url of mysql
+   2. add configmap with url of mysql - done
-7. build a jenkins pipeline - in progress
+7. build a jenkins pipeline - done

 ### Things to improve: